Patt126/Ising/README.md

-# Ising Model Simulation in C++ with MPI, OpenMP, and CUDA
+#Benchmarking Strategies for Parallel 2D Ising Model Simulation
 This project implements the Ising model simulation using C++ and offers parallel computation using MPI (for distributed systems), OpenMP (for multicore CPUs), and CUDA (for NVIDIA GPUs).
 It models the magnetic dipole moments of atomic "spins" on a lattice, simulating phase transitions in ferromagnetic materials.

 ## Features